DeplanckeLab/ChromatinHD/docs/quickstart/quickstart_cli.md

 ### ATAC-seq

-ChromatinHD simply requires a `fragments.tsv` file, which, is typically produced by the Cellranger pipeline.
+ChromatinHD simply requires a `fragments.tsv` file:
+- This is produced by the Cellranger pipeline.
-If you have a bam file, [you can use sinto to create the `fragments.tsv` file](https://timoast.github.io/sinto/basic_usage.html)
+- If you have a bam file, [you can use use sinto to](https://timoast.github.io/sinto/basic_usage.html)

 ### Genome